Mumbai Weather Update: City to feel the heat as maximum temperature rises to 35°C

-On Friday, maximum temperature in Mumbai rose to 35°C, as per India Meteorological Department's (IMD) weather forecast.
-While on the other hand, minimum temperature was 25°C.
+Mumbaikars to feel the heat as the maximum temperature on Saturday rose to 35°C, as per India Meteorological Department's (IMD) weather forecast.
+On other hand, minimum temperature was 25°C.

 In the meanwhile the IMD has predicted that in coming days maximum temperature in Maharashtra could rise above 38°C. On Wednesday, KS Hosalikar, Dy Director General of Meteorology, IMD, Mumbai had tweeted, Interior of Maharashtra & adjoining central India, max temp could be rising above 38 °C in coming days,as seen from model guidance.
 Spread also likely to increase & will be seen over into Gujarat & towards southern side too.
 Mumbai could also be around 36°C."